FeNatalia/lending-app/README.md

 ## App running options:

-The application can be run
+The application can be run locally

 - _as a fullstack app,_
 - _starting client and server separately on different ports_